enonic/lib-google-cse/README.md

 | userIp | | IP address of the end user for whom the API call is being made. | |

 [More information about the parameters](https://developers.google.com/custom-search/json-api/v1/using_rest) at Googles custom search doc.

+### Mock response

+By default google cse gives you a quota for 100 search per day.
+This limit is often reached fast when you're developing and testing.
+To save the quota for real searches, you can use the mock response.
+Simply change the lib required by the controller to get mockcse.js instead.
+The response is mimicking the result of a google cse in the enonic xp docs.
+At the moment, only a succesful reponse is mocked.

+var libGce = require('/lib/mockcse');

+libGce.search({
+    googleApiKey: "AIzaSyAwerR12fozZQ-rU__sfeFvN_jt21sdf312312as"
+    googleCustomSearchEngineId: "02515953347627444:trertmiogwersdf"
+    q: "enonic xp"
+    })